 Change the Bottom Chord depth to match your floor structure depth for floor 2.
 In this case, 11 7/8" will be used.

 Click OK to close the dialog and apply your change.

-Make sure Temporary Dimensions are toggled on, click the Select Objects button then click on the attic truss to select it.
+Make sure Temporary Dimensions are toggled on, enable the Select Objects tool, then click on the attic truss to select it.